-The Sanctuary at Ol Lentille comprises four private, fully-staffed houses:
+The Sanctuary at Ol Lentille in Laikipia comprises four private, fully-staffed houses:

 The Chief’s House